hussein12347/qcf_quran_lite/README.md

     alignment: 0.3, // Keeps the playing Ayah near the top-center of the screen );
 }

-4. Ultimate Customization (Custom Builders)

-You don't have to stick to the default look.
-You can completely change how headers and Ayahs look by providing your own widgets.
+4. Ultimate Customization (Custom Builders)You don't have to stick to the default look.
+You can completely change how headers and Ayahs look by providing your own widgets.QuranSurahListView(

-QuranSurahListView(
   surahNumber: 1,

   // Custom Surah Header (e.g., with an Image Frame)